libriscv/libriscv/README.md

 While this emulator has a focus on performance, one higher priority is the ability to map any memory anywhere with permissions, custom fault handlers and such things.
 This allows you to take the memory of one machine and map it into another, and does have a slight performance penalty compared to an emulator that can only have sequential memory.

+It is my experience that using a single flat mmap-range for memory would simplify memory operations and optimize some benchmarks, as I have written this feature for this emulator once already.
+It would benefit calculations like finding the first 10M primes.
+However, it is incompatible with fast forking of machines. mmap does not have a fast method of unmapping a copy-on-write memory range, and it scales poorly.
+Instead, it is thousands of times faster to just copy page metadata and use memory sharing with copy-on-write mechanisms.

 ## Benchmarks against Lua

 My primary motivation when writing this emulator was to use it in a game engine, and so it felt natural to compare against Lua, which I was already using.
+Lua is excellent and easy to embed, and does not require ahead-of-time compilation.

 [Benchmarks with binary translation enabled](https://gist.github.com/fwsGonzo/c77befe81c5957b87b96726e98466946)